kenwals/shinrin-yoku/README.md

 #### Images format dilema

-In the lighthouse performance audit report, the images are sometimes flagged as being an opurtunity to be better served as next-gen formats such as JPEG 2000, or WebP.
-I tried converting the images to JPEG 2000, but noticed the images got bigger so i abandoned that opurtunity.
+In the lighthouse performance audit report, the images are sometimes flagged as being an opportunity to be better served as next-gen formats such as JPEG 2000, or WebP.
+I tried converting the images to JPEG 2000, but noticed the images got bigger so i abandoned that opportunity.
 I then converted images to WebP, this did give reduced file size.
 When testing the performance, I could see gains on mobile browser, but i think the site felt slower on desktop.
 Also the images failed to load on Safari Browser(a friend checked this for me!).
-So i decided to abondon it, perhaps in a later version of the site i can have the images dynamic to the browser/device.
+So i decided to abandon it, perhaps in a later version of the site i can have the images dynamic to the browser/device.

 #### Colour scheme compromise and font challenges